CCBDA-UPC/Assignments-2025/Lab05.md

 Once the webapp is running, you can test it by navigating to http://localhost:8000.
 You should see Django’s welcome page, indicating that your app is up and running.

-Take into account that both containers are exporting their ports to the outside world and mapping them to the same port number of the docker host (check the composer file and find ports:- "8000:8000", ports:- "5432:5432").
-That means that you can access the web application through port 8000 and the PostGreSQL through port 5432 of the localhost machine, or the hosting machine of the containers.
+Both containers (for the web application and PostgreSQL) are configured to expose their ports to the host machine, with the same port numbers as defined in the `docker compose` file (`8000:8000` for the web app and `5432:5432` for PostgreSQL).
+This setup allows you to access the web application via port `8000` and the PostgreSQL database via port `5432` on the localhost or the hosting machine running the containers, as we'll be seeing in the next lab session.

 See below how PyCharm is able to connect to the database hosted in Docker.

 <img alt="Lab05-postgres-config.png" src="images/Lab05-postgres-config.png" width="50%"/>